ajvsandhu/MMA-Statistics-Zocratic/backend/ml/README.md

 # UFC Fight Predictor ML Module

 ## Overview
 This machine learning module is designed to predict the outcome of UFC fights based on fighter statistics and historical performance.
-It uses a Random Forest classifier trained on fighter data from the database.
+It uses a Gradient Boosting classifier with calibrated probabilities, trained on fighter data from the database.

 ## Features Used in Prediction